Guess blog post written by my husband & bestest traveling companion in the world.

 Abandon the philosophy of absolutism.

-One of the most impactful lessons I learned from a textbook was during my educational ethics class.
+This was one of the most impactful lessons I learned from a textbook was during my educational ethics class.
 Not all facts are created equal, but rather are colored by the culture and experiences of the beholder.
 Embrace a bit of relativism while traveling so you aren’t coming off as an egoist.

 Consider the country’s history and relate its impacts to the present.